vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 In this case, we might expect the result to be 257, every time.
 However if the `stackalloc` does not zero initialize the buffer, then the contents of the upper-half of the integer will not be as expected.

+This behavior will not always be observed.
+In Debug builds, it's likely that you will see that `stackalloc` zero-initializes its contents every time, whereas in Release builds, you may find that the contents of a `stackalloc` are uninitialized.

+Soon developers will be able to explicitly skip zero-initializing `stackalloc` contents with the `SkipLocalsInit` feature.
+Currently, whether or not `stackalloc` is default initialized is up to Roslyn.
+This feature will allow more explicit control over skipping stack allocation initialization.

 ### DO: Initialize if required